hingyeung/react-weather-complete/README.md

 # React Weather
 A demo/practice [React](https://reactjs.org/) app created to learn more about managing state with [Redux](https://redux.js.org/).
 It shows the weather information of the an user-selected location.
-It uses weather data from [Dark Sky API](https://darksky.net/dev).
+It fetches weather data from [Dark Sky API](https://darksky.net/dev) via [weather-api-server](https://github.com/hingyeung/weather-api-server).

 ![alt text](images/demo.png)